Guides

 Set up your safety network

-A step-by-step guide to adding emergency contacts, configuring your safety timer, and verifying the QR flow before your trip.
+A step-by-step guide to adding emergency contacts, configuring the Check-in Timer, and verifying the QR flow before your trip.

 Completing this setup takes about 10 minutes.
 Do it before your trip — not on the trailhead.